KxSystems/docs/docs/basics/listening-port.md

 * [.z.W](../ref/dotz.md#zw-handles) has a view on main thread sockets only
 * Cannot send async message
 * Views can be recalculated from the main thread only
+* Uncompressed pages will not be shared between threads (i.e. same situation as with starting a separate hdb for each request).

+The main thread is allowed to update globals.
+The main thread is responsible for reading from stdin (i.e. the console) and executing any loaded scripts on start-up.
+It also invokes [.z.ts](../ref/dotz.md#zts-timer) on [timer expiry](syscmds.md#t-timer).
+Any connections made via IPC from the main thread, can be monitored for callbacks (for example via an [async callback](../kb/callbacks.md)) which in turn can update globals.
+While the main thread is processing an update (for example, a timer firing or console input) none of the connection threads will be processing any input.
+Updates should not be frequent, as they wait for completion of exiting queries and block new queries (using multiple-read single-write lock), thus slowing processing speeds.
+If an attempt is made to update globals from threads other than main, a 'no update error is issued.

 Multithreaded input mode supports WebSockets and HTTP (but not TLS) since 4.1t 2021.03.30.
 TLS support available since 4.1t 2023.12.14.
 A custom [.z.ph](../ref/dotz.md#zph-http-get) which does not update global state should be used with HTTP.